ThomasTramarin/c-string-library/README.md

 - `err`: Pointer to a `sl_err` variable, can be `NULL`

 #### Returns
-- The reallocated string pointer after append
+- The updated string pointer (possibly reallocated).
-- `NULL` if memory allocation fails
-- The original `str` if validation fails or `init` is `NULL`
+- If an error occurs, the original string is returned unchanged and `err` is set.

 #### Error Codes
 - `SL_OK`: Success